 January 10-Year Rolling Average of 25 cfs:

-The management program establishes a goal to meet and maintain a 10-year rolling average of 25 cfs at the Zenith USGS streamflow gage during the month of January.
+The management program establishes a goal (III, A.) to meet and maintain a 10-year average of 25 cfs at the Zenith USGS streamflow gage during the month of January.
 Average January streamflow has declined since its peak in 1998.
-As a result, the 10-year rolling average has declined since 2002.
+As a result, the 10-year rolling average of past years streamflow, including years before the program started, has declined since 2002.
 In 2009, 2010 and 2011, January streamflows were above 25 cfs, but the 10-year rolling average sank below 25 cfs.
 In 2012, streamflow in January was significantly below 25 cfs and the 10-year rolling average also further declined (Figure 4).
 The original Rattlesnake Management Program states, “By achieving 25 cfs on average during January at the Zenith gage, base flows should be restored to Rattlesnake Creek.
 If the average January streamflow reaches 25 cfs, the reduction in water use should be adjusted even if the amount of water use is not 29,284 acre-feet on average, as the streamflow is the goal and the change in water use is only a means to achieve it.
 Analysis of streamflow data should be used to evaluate whether the trend in streamflows has moved to a positive trend or not.”
-(4).
+See Figure 4.

 Beginning in 2009, the 10-year rolling average dropped below the 25 cfs objective and has remained below the three successive years.